stratumn/indigo-tutorials/README.md

 ### Workflow actions

-The actions are defined in `./agent/lib/actions-todo.js`.
+The actions are defined in `./agent/lib/actions-goods.js` and `./agent/lib/actions-employees.js`.
 You can arrange your actions in different files then `require()` them if you want.

 ### Tests

-The tests are defined in `./agent/test/actions-todo.js`.
+The tests are defined in `./agent/test/actions-goods.js` and `./agent/test/actions-employees.js`.
 You can also arrange them in different files if you prefer.

 During tests, the same store and fossilizer types used in development are